 Once you know what you are going to do on your trip to London, another thing to keep in mind is the weather in the city during this month of the year.
 Generally, the temperatures are pleasant, since being a cold country, in summer it is usually an ideal temperature and rainfall is not as frequent as the previous months.

 The daily maximum temperatures usually range between 22ºC and 27ºC, and the minimum will be around 14ºC.

-On the other hand, another advantage that summer has are the hours of sunshine that it offers us, and is that dawn comes before 05:00 am and the sun usually sets around 09:00 at night, so we will enjoy more than 16 hours of light a day in this month of the year, which will allow you to make the most of your trip.
+On the other hand, another advantage that summer has are the hours of sunshine that offers us, and is that dawn comes before 5 am and the sun usually sets around 21 h., so we will enjoy more than 16 hours of light a day in this month of the year, which will allow you to make the most of your trip.

-As temperatures are relatively high in this month of the year, I recommend that you wear light and cool clothing.
+As the temperatures are relatively high in this month of the year, I recommend you to bring cool and light clothes.
 Cotton T-shirts or thin shirts are the best option for the top and underneath, it is best to wear shorts or long pants that do not give much heat.
 Even so, when the sun goes down it may get cooler, so it would be ideal to wear a summer sweatshirt or a thin cardigan so that the drop in temperatures does not catch you unawares.

 As for footwear, taking into account that you are going to walk a lot and do a lot of sightseeing, it is best to wear comfortable and breathable shoes, so that sore feet are not an impediment to your trip.
 It is important that you also equip yourself with sunglasses, do not forget the sunscreen and carry a small umbrella in the suitcase in case it rains one day.